-Quick Plot Summary: The Blue Lagoon is a Adventure, Drama, Romance film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1980, The Blue Lagoon is a Adventure, Drama, Romance film directed by Randal Kleiser.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Brooke Shields.

 Story Breakdown